Effective January 3, 2014

 EU GDPR Privacy Notice

 ACA also has developed an EU GDPR Privacy Notice (the “GDPR Notice”), available at https://www.acacompliancegroup.com/GDPRNotice.
-The GDPR Notice contains additional information about ACA’s processing of personal information that is subject to the European Union’s General Data Protection Regulation (“GDPR”) and other applicable EU data protection laws.
+The GDPR Notice contains additional information about ACA’s processing of personal information that is subject to the European Union’s and the United Kingdom’s General Data Protection Regulation (“GDPR”) and other applicable EU and UK data protection laws.
 Personal information of Users may be subject to the GDPR Notice.

 Participation in the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks